Odinmylord/Transpiler-ASD-UniTN/README.md

 It can also be used to translate the code from exams solutions.

 # Credits:
-All the functions inside `known_functions` folder, `GraphDict` class and `Tree` class are translated or taken from Alberto Montresor slides available at
+All the functions inside `known_functions` folder, and many classes inside `Classes` are translated or taken from Alberto Montresor slides available at
 [his site](https://cricca.disi.unitn.it/montresor/).
 They are available under license [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 # Usage